antonc42/cs406-project/DOC.md

 2. In the popup box, right click on the `tar.gz` download box and click 'Copy Link Location' (or 'Copy link address', or something similar, depending on the browser) to copy the file URL to the clipboard.
 ![isc popup](images/isc-site-002.png)

 3. On the command line of the CentOS 7 server, use `wget` to download the file.
 Paste the file URL previously copied where **file-url** is in the command below.
+Note that `-O` is a dash followed by a capital letter 'o', not a zero.
  ```
 wget file-url -O bind.tar.gz
  ```

 4. In the same popup box where the `tar.gz` file URL was copied on the ISC website, also copy the URL of the 'SHA512' file listed under the `tar.gz` box.

 5. On the command line of the CentOS 7 server, use `wget` to download the 'SHA512' file.
 Paste the file URL previously copied where **file-url** is in the command below.
+Note that `-O` is a dash followed by a capital letter 'o', not a zero.
  ```
 wget file-url -O bind.sha512.asc
  ```